just-the-docs/just-the-docs/docs/Products/mesa/faq.md

 Importantly, don’t forget that **all** orders placed by an Ethereum address share the same deposited liquidity!
 Consider participating with separate addresses for separate strategies when partaking in the liquidity provision and when trading normally.

-Learn more about liquidity provision on [this section](https://docs.gnosis.io/protocol/docs/liquidity1/) of the Gnosis Developer Portal.
+Learn more about liquidity provision on <a href="https://docs.gnosis.io/protocol/docs/liquidity1/" target="_blank">this section</a> of the Gnosis Developer Portal.